Spade, Texas

 Spade is an unincorporated community and census-designated place (CDP) in Lamb County, Texas, United States.
 The population was 71 at the 2020 census.

 History

-According to the Handbook of Texas, Spade was named for its location on the former Spade Ranch.
+Spade was named for its location on the former Spade Ranch.
 J. Frank Norfleet, ranch foreman, married and brought his wife to headquarters near the present townsite in 1894.
 The townsite was founded in 1924 when farmers began settling on former ranchland.
 A store and a cotton gin were built in 1931, which became the nucleus of the community.
 A post office was secured in 1935 and by 1940 Spade had two churches, six businesses, and 200 people.
 Spade has its own water system that draws on the underlying Ogallala Aquifer.

 Geography

 Spade is located at the intersection of Farm to Market Roads 54 and 168, 10 mi east of Littlefield in southeast Lamb County.
-Spade is located at (33.9262001 -102.1535093).

 According to the United States Census Bureau, the CDP has a total area of 4.8 km2, all of it land.